 Seed Grant Research Program

-With a generous contribution from Genentech, Inc., in 2015 the AMA Foundation will award Seed Grants of up to $2,500 to fund research in the areas of cardiovascular/pulmonary diseases and pancreatic cancer and $5,000 in the area of neoplastic diseases.
+With a generous contribution from Genentech, Inc., in 2015 the AMA Foundation will be awarding research grants of up to $2,500 in the areas of cardiovascular/pulmonary diseases and pancreatic cancer and $5,000 in the area of neoplastic diseases.

 - Seed grant funds cannot be used for salary or stipend, indirect/administrative costs, to hire a consultant or contractor, for general equipment expenses (laptops, ipads, printers, etc.), or solely for travel expenses.

 - Seed grants will not be awarded to any applicant who has previously received an AMA Foundation seed grant in the research category in which they are applying.